crealime/front-friend/git/git.md

 `git checkout -- some.js` Revert changes in a specific file to the previous commit.
 Perform carefully, with an understanding of the consequences!!!

-`git reset --hard` Revert all changes in the work folder to the previous commit.
+`git reset --hard` Revert all changes in the work directory to the previous commit.
 Perform carefully, with an understanding of the consequences!!!

 `git reset HEAD some.js` Revert file indexing.